artsy/eigen/docs/deploy_a_hotfix.md

 `git checkout 7.2.0-hotfix`

-## Get the base native code hash of the release
+## Apply your fix using the script

-Run the script `./scripts/codepush/calculate-native-hash.sh` Note the output hash in the last line of the output.
-You will use this to determine if native code changed.
+Run the script `./scripts/codepush/apply-fix.sh <commit-hash>` Passing the commit hash of the fix, if there are multiple you can run multiple times.

-## Cherry-pick the pr with the fix

-`git cherry-pick <hot-fix-commit-hash>`

-## Determine if your change affected native code

-Run the script `./scripts/codepush/calculate-native-hash.sh` again after your changes.
-Compare the output hash to the earlier hash, if it is the same you can deploy via codepush, otherwise you must go through the regular deployment process.
+If you see output like: `Warning: native code changed you cannot use codepush for this hotfix, please follow the native beta deployment steps.`
+The changes affected native code and cannot be deployed through codepush, please follow the `Native release hotfix process` section of this document.
+Otherwise follow the steps in `Codepush release hotfix process`.

 <details>
   <summary>Codepush release hotfix process</summary>